ajfisher/deviceapi-normaliser/README.rst

   not available on 2.3 anymore for new installs
 * Chrome for Android - ICS (4.0)+ Orientation only (no motion)
 * Android Browser - ICS (4.0)+ (Orientation and some motion)
+* Chrome for Android - JB Orientation only (no motion)
+* Firefox - JB Orientation and Motion.
+* Note that the "stock" Android browser no longer exists as of JellyBean in favour of Chrome.

 iPhone / iPad
 -------------